sirbrillig/writing-testable-plugins-slides/README.md

 (we make WordPress.com)

 @sirbrillig

 ---

 ### What is a unit test?

 Code to test that one piece of a system operates as expected.

 ---

 There are units of different sizes.

 ---

 Database tests are a big unit.
 Function tests are a small unit.

 Focus on the small.

 ---

 Smaller systems are easier to understand.

 ---

-It's nice to be able to test a plugin *without* WordPress.
+It's nice to be able to test a plugin

+*without* WordPress.

 ---

-You might not need unit tests!</p>
+You might not need unit tests!

-(But it can't hurt!)</p>
+(But it can't hurt!)

 ---

 ### What is a unit test? (pt.
 2)

 Unit tests check the *output* for a given *input*.

 ---

 ### What is testable code?

 Code that makes it easy to test input and output in isolation.

 ---

 Isolation is the hard part.

 Most code has dependencies and side effects.

 ---

+**Dependencies**:

-Dependencies: this code's *input* is not just in its arguments.
+this code's *input* is not just in its arguments.

 ---

 To reduce dependencies: